 Learning languages at SOAS

 Developing language skills opens up a world of possibilities for dialogue, understanding, personal development and careers.
-Degrees at SOAS can include language courses in more than 40 African and Asian languages - indeed it is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.
+Degrees at SOAS can include language courses in more than 40 African and Asian languages.
+Indeed, it is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.

 We cover most of the major languages of Africa, the Middle East, East Asia, South Asia and South East Asia, modern and ancient.
 See a list of languages you can learn at SOAS - you'll also find a contact person listed for each language to answer any questions you may have on how to make learning a language part of your life at SOAS.

-Languages within degree programmes are taught in the various departments and sections of the Department of East Asian Languages and Cultures and the School of Languages, Cultures and Linguistics, as well as the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.
+Languages within degree programmes are taught in various sections of the Department of East Asian Languages and Cultures, the School of Languages, Cultures and Linguistics, and the SOAS Language Centre, which offers an even wider range of evening and weekend language classes.

-Most language degrees are four-year degrees, including a year abroad, but students pay reduced fees for the year abroad.
-More information on tuition fees.
+Most language degrees are 4-year degrees, including a year abroad, but students pay reduced fees for the year abroad.
+See more details on tuition fees.

 Professor Anne Pauwels - Languages for an interconnected world

-Learning a language as part of their studies at SOAS:
+Learning a language as part of your studies at SOAS